-study and is currently being revitalized with significant community support and direction.
+both St Andrew's and Victoria Memorial have been the focus of considerable study and are currently being revitalized with significant community support and direction.
 A master plan for Clarence Square will be developed this year and improvements made to it through the City's Parks Department.
 The revitalization of these parks involves protecting existing amenities, revealing and interpreting the historic context and providing for social interaction including seating, gathering areas and year round interest.